UMCarpentries/intro-curriculum-r/paper/paper.md

 # Collaborative Curriculum Development

-We drew on the expertise of The Carpentries community at the University of Michigan to develop a custom curriculum that would meet the needs of our learners (Figure 1).
+We drew on the expertise of The Carpentries community at the University of Michigan to develop a custom curriculum that would meet our goals (Figure 1).
 We planned a two-day sprint, where members of our community worked collaboratively to create an initial draft of the content.
 During the sprint, we met virtually to discuss our goals, then broke up into